Updated: June 2026

 Holding Offers Without the Demand to Support It

 Setting an offer date only works when there’s enough buyer interest to generate competition.
 In a market with several months of supply across most segments, holding offers for a week without strong early activity tends to backfire.
 Buyers who were ready to submit lose patience.
-A more effective approach in current conditions is accepting offers as they come and evaluating each one on its full terms: price, conditions, deposit size, and closing date flexibility.
+A more effective approach today is to accept offers as they come.
+Evaluate each one on its full terms: price, conditions, deposit size, and closing date flexibility.
 The goal is a firm deal, not the optics of a bidding process that never materialises.

 Ignoring the Competition Is a Pricing Mistake

 Every listing competes against every other home a buyer is currently considering.
 Sellers who price without reviewing what else is active in their area, and what has recently sold nearby, consistently face longer listing periods than they expect.
-Before any home goes live, the listing agent should present three data sets: recent comparable sales (what buyers actually paid), active competing listings (what buyers are comparing against), and expired or terminated listings (homes that tried and failed at a certain price).
+Before any home goes live, your Realtor® should present three data sets.
+First, recent comparable sales, what buyers actually paid.
+Second, active competing listings, what buyers are comparing against.
+Third, expired or terminated listings, homes that tried and failed at a certain price.
 Together, these establish the realistic range.
 Listing above that range for any reason puts the home at a disadvantage from day one.

 How This Plays Out in Practice

-When three similar detached homes are active in the same Burlington neighbourhood simultaneously, the one priced closest to recent comparable sales, staged well, and photographed professionally attracts the most attention.
+Picture three similar detached homes active in the same Burlington neighbourhood at once.
+The one priced closest to recent sales, staged well, and photographed professionally attracts the most attention.
 The other two sit.
 This is not a theoretical scenario.
 It repeats across Mississauga, Oakville, Hamilton, and St. Catharines every week.
 The sellers who understand their competition before they list make better decisions.
 Those who don’t tend to discover the problem after three weeks of silence.

 We’ve Seen This Play Out

 A contractor we hired to finish our basement mentioned during the project that he had his home listed in Brampton but it wasn’t selling.
-We couldn’t intervene while another agent held the listing, but we could see the problems from the public listing: the photos had been taken with a phone, the home hadn’t been staged, and nothing had been decluttered before going live.
+We couldn’t intervene while another brokerage held the listing.
+But we could see the problems from the public listing.
+The photos were shot on a phone, the home hadn’t been staged, and nothing had been decluttered before going live.
 Every factor in this article was visible in that one listing.

-Once his listing agreement expired and we took over, we recommended painting the main living areas, removing the personal items and excess furniture, then brought in a stager.
+Once his listing agreement expired, we took over.
+We recommended painting the main living areas and clearing the personal items and excess furniture.
+Then we brought in a stager.
 The home was re-photographed professionally and relisted.
 It sold in three weeks.
 The property itself hadn’t changed at all.
 The presentation and marketing had.

 Why Condos Face Specific Challenges Right Now

 Condos are the most challenging segment in the GTA right now.
-Average condo prices dropped 8.9% year-over-year in early 2026, and condos averaged 43 days on market, nearly double the pace of semi-detached homes.
+Benchmark condo prices sit below their peak, and condos take longer to sell than freehold homes, often close to twice as long as a well-priced semi.
 The reasons go beyond general market conditions.

 Oversupply and the Investor Retreat

 The GTA condo market has been hit by a convergence of factors arriving at the same time.
 Record completions from projects launched during the 2021 boom have added substantial supply.
 Investor-buyers have pulled back as rental yields compressed and carrying costs remained high.
-In Toronto’s CityPlace, along the Yonge corridor, and in many Mississauga high-rises, condo sellers compete not just against other resale units but against assignment sales and new completions in the same building.
+In Toronto’s CityPlace, along the Yonge corridor, and in many Mississauga high-rises, the competition runs deep.
+Condo sellers face not just other resale units but assignment sales and new completions in the same building.

 Condo sellers need to be especially precise on pricing.
 Being $10,000 to $15,000 above comparable sales in this segment can mean weeks of additional time on market.
-Professional staging matters more for condos than most sellers expect: smaller spaces photograph poorly when cluttered or sparsely furnished, and the stakes of a poor first impression are higher when competition is dense.
+Professional staging matters more for condos than most sellers expect.
+Smaller spaces photograph poorly when cluttered or sparsely furnished.
+And the stakes of a poor first impression rise when competition is dense.
 Before setting a price, check how many units are currently active in your building.
 If five similar units are listed simultaneously, the lowest-priced one with the strongest presentation will sell first.
 The others will wait.

 Pricing to GTA Expectations Instead of Local Comparables

-One pattern we see consistently is sellers who moved to Niagara from the GTA pricing their home against what they originally paid rather than what local comparables currently support.
-A home purchased for $750,000 in 2022 may only support $640,000 to $660,000 today based on current Niagara sales data.
-That’s a difficult number to hear, but listing above where the local market sits produces the same result as overpricing anywhere else: the home sits while correctly priced alternatives sell around it.
+One pattern we see consistently involves sellers who moved to Niagara from the GTA.
+They price against what they originally paid rather than what local comparables currently support.
+A home purchased at the peak may only support a lower number today based on current Niagara sales data.
+That’s a difficult number to hear.
+Listing above where the local market sits produces the same result as overpricing anywhere else.
+The home sits while correctly priced alternatives sell around it.

 The Niagara Buyer Pool Moves Differently

 We relocated from Vaughan to St. Catharines in 2025, so we see the Niagara buyer pool directly.
 Retirees, GTA relocators looking for lower carrying costs, and lifestyle buyers drawn to the wine country and the waterfront make up a meaningful share of demand.
 These buyers tend to be deliberate.
-They’re not in a rush, and they’ll revisit a listing multiple times before booking a showing.
-Sellers need to be realistic about timelines: a well-priced home in St. Catharines typically takes three to four weeks rather than the one to two weeks a competitive GTA semi-detached might take.
+They’re not in a rush, and they’ll revisit a listing several times before booking a showing.
+Even in an active market like St. Catharines, presentation and a clear value story carry real weight.
+A home that fails to make its case can sit while neighbouring listings sell.

 GTA buyers evaluating Niagara listings are also comparing obsessively against what their budget would buy closer to home.
 If the listing doesn’t make the value case clearly, through lot size, lifestyle context, proximity to the QEW or GO corridor, they hesitate.
-The homes that sell well in Niagara are the ones whose listings speak directly to what that buyer is actually looking for, not just to the features of the property itself.
+The homes that sell well in Niagara speak directly to what that buyer is looking for.
+They sell the lifestyle and the context, not just the features of the property itself.
 For more on timing a Niagara sale, see our article on when to sell a home in the GTA or Niagara.

 Start With the Pricing Data

-Ask your agent for an updated Comparative Market Analysis using only the last 30 to 60 days of comparable sales — not what’s currently listed, not what sold six months ago.
+Ask your Realtor® for an updated Comparative Market Analysis using only the last 30 to 60 days of comparable sales, not what’s currently listed, not what sold six months ago.
 If your home is priced above that range, a price adjustment is the fastest path to renewed buyer interest.
 There’s no point addressing presentation or marketing until the price is defensible against current data.
 Buyers aren’t filtering on photos.
 They’re filtering on price.

 Then Evaluate the Presentation